 Got another old-school language-learning tip?

-If there’s something else you do that you think is super effective, send us a note or drop us a message in chat on our page.
+If there’s something else you do that you think is super effective, leave a comment or send us a note.
 We’re always on the lookout.